 DiscoverCaptiva Island Homes For Sale

-Nestled Within A Lush Tropical Estate Setting & Located Along The Best Stretch Of The Gold Coast Of Captiva Island, Is This Fantastic Beachfront Private Estate.
-The Home Offers An Unassuming Beach...
+Nestled W/in A Lush Tropical Estate Setting & Located Along The Best Stretch Of The Gold Coast Of Captiva Island Is This Fantastic Beachfront Private Estate.
+The Home Offers An Unassuming Beach Ho...

 By 1830 the pirates were no longer a threat, and the U.S. government deemed Captiva and Sanibel as safe settlements.
 In 1923, Clarence Chadwick, who invented overlays for checks to prevent forgeries, purchased the majority of Captiva and planned to retire with his wife, Rosamond, who believed the warm weather would ease Chadwick’s arthritis.
 Chadwick didn’t retire for long.
 He built the Manor House and turned the property into a key lime plantation.
 His plantation soon became the largest producer of key limes in the world.
 Today, the property is known as South Seas Resort, a spectacular 330-acre property that offers vacation villa rentals, hotel accommodations, and, of course, delicious key lime pie.